OpenFn/unicef-cambodia/docs/index.md

 _**Flow 1: Primero cases --> OSCaR**_
 * Sending MoSVY government referrals to NGO case workers
-* Syncing referral decisions from Oscar to Primero: When NGO case workers accept/reject a referral the deicsion is sent to the MoSVY case worker.
+* Syncing referral decisions from Oscar to Primero: When NGO case workers accept/reject a referral the decision is sent to the MoSVY case worker.

 _**Flow 2: OSCaR cases --> Primero**_
 * Sending NGO referrals to MoSVY case workers
 * Syncing NGO cases to Primero for MoSVY case workers to view (to prevent duplicate work)
-* Syncing referral decisions from Primero to Oscar: When MoSVY case workers accept/reject a referral the deicsion is sent to the NGO case worker.
+* Syncing referral decisions from Primero to Oscar: When MoSVY case workers accept/reject a referral the decision is sent to the NGO case worker.

 ### Videos
 [See this video playlist](https://www.youtube.com/playlist?list=PLSnTMDfTYBLj0cLKYgYBAtLU0lyrSG7Zb) for the solution overview & demo of the interoperability workflows.